-- "significant harm" includes, among other things, bodily harm, humiliation, damage to reputation or relationships, financial loss, identity theft, negative effects on the credit record and damage to, or loss of, property. - 165.
-As recommended by its Governance and Operational Risk Management Guidelines, the AMF trust insurers to meet the disclosure and transparency expectations by implementing the necessary mechanisms for promptly advising internal and external stakeholders likely to sustain serious harm due to a major operational incident (cyber incident, system failure, etc.).
-Such an approach will enable the AMF, as a stakeholder, to be proactive in identifying practices that can undermine operational risk management.
-Also, the AMF expects internal control mechanisms to efficiently mitigate the financial institution's operational risk exposure inherent to people, processes, systems or external events, according to their importance. - 166.
-Furthermore, the AMF is currently developing a formal communication channel and processes to standardize the treatment of the notifications received from the insurers it supervises.72 - 167.
-United Kingdom.
-The FCA supports a number of initiatives to enable effective response to cyber events.
-The UK Financial Services Incident Response Guide is coauthored with the UK financial authorities and a group of regulated firms and shared on the UK Cyber Information Sharing Partnership (CiSP) and details how impacted firms should meet mandatory reporting requirements and where response assistance can be obtained. - 168.
-The FCA is also a part of the Authorities Response Framework (ARF) with the Bank of England, HM Treasury, National Cyber Security Centre and National Crime Agency.
-The ARF provides a coordination and response mechanism to allow the collective authorities to react to major incidents in a cohesive and collaborative manner, ensuring that all parties are aware of the response actions underway by all participants. - 169.
-The FCA regularly reviews the response arrangements of regulated firms, performing these reviews using a risk based approach to focus on those firms posing the greatest risk of harm. - 170.
-United States.
-Section 4H of the NAIC Insurance Data Security Model Law requires the insurer to establish a written incident response plan that indicates how the insurer will respond to and recover from any identified incidents.
-The plan must include information on communications that need to take place in the event of an incident, how weaknesses in information systems and associated controls will be remediated, the definition of clear roles, responsibilities, and levels of decision-making authority.
-Under Section 6, the insurer is required to notify the Commissioner (i.e., the State insurance supervisor), the affected consumers, and certain other stakeholders. - 171.
-The Examiner's Handbook generally addresses these elements through a number of procedures that include a review of how the company responds to incidents that could result in interruption of services (e.g., review of incident response plan) and a review of
+Sharing Partnership (CiSP) and details how impacted firms should meet mandatory reporting requirements and where response assistance can be obtained.

+168. The FCA is also a part of the Authorities Response Framework (ARF) with the Bank of England, HM Treasury, National Cyber Security Centre and National Crime Agency.
+The ARF provides a coordination and response mechanism to allow the collective authorities to react to major incidents in a cohesive and collaborative manner, ensuring that all parties are aware of the response actions underway by all participants.

+169. The FCA regularly reviews the response arrangements of regulated firms, performing these reviews using a risk based approach to focus on those firms posing the greatest risk of harm.

+170. United States.
+Section 4H of the NAIC Insurance Data Security Model Law requires the insurer to establish a written incident response plan that indicates how the insurer will respond to and recover from defined cybersecurity events.
+The plan must include information on communications that need to take place in the event of a defined cybersecurity event, how weaknesses in information systems and associated controls will be remediated, the definition of clear roles, responsibilities, and levels of decision-making authority.
+Under Section 6, the insurer is required to notify the Commissioner (i.e., the State insurance supervisor), the affected consumers, and certain other stakeholders.

-72 AMF, Governance Guideline (September 2016) available at https://lautorite.qc.ca/en/professionals/insurers/guidelines/; AMF, Operational Risk Management Guideline (December 2016), available at https://lautorite.gc.ca/en/professionals/insurers/guidelines/.
+171. The Examiner's Handbook generally addresses these elements through a number of procedures that include a review of how the company responds to incidents that could result in interruption of services (e.g., review of incident response plan) and a review of how the company assures the continuity of critical business functions (e.g., review of system recovery functionality).

-- how the company assures the continuity of critical business functions (e.g., review of system recovery functionality). - 172.
-Section 500.16 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires the insurer to establish an incident response plan designed to promptly respond to, and recover from, a Cybersecurity Event.
+172. Section 500.16 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires the insurer to establish an incident response plan designed to promptly respond to, and recover from, a Cybersecurity Event.
 The plan must include information on communications that need to take place in the event of an incident, how weaknesses will be remediated, definition of clear roles, responsibilities, and levels of decision-making authority.
 Section 500.17 requires that the insurer report Cybersecurity Events to the Superintendent (i.e., the New York insurance supervisor).